 Walk to the campsite located next to the bus stop.

 Ham Tin Wan is one of the four picturesque beaches of Tai Long Wan and hence this beachfront campsite offers stunning views of the sunset along the alluring shoreline of Hong Kong.
-Reaching the campsite requires a two-hour long hike of the Machelose Trail and the beauty unveiled at the campsite makes every footstep of your hike worth it!
+Reaching this campsite in Hong Kong requires a two-hour long hike of the Machelose Trail and the beauty unveiled at the campsite makes every footstep of your hike worth it!

 Facilities: Flushing toilets, sinks, restaurants, surfboard rental, camping equipment rental